-Today is the annual commemoration of Armistice Day and millions of us will be wearing our poppies with pride in recognition and remembrance of those who laid down their lives for our freedom.
+Millions of us will be wearing our poppies with pride in gratitude and remembrance of those who laid down their lives for our freedom.
 But why do we wear poppies as symbols of remembrance, and where do they come from?

 During the First World War (1914 -18) much of the fighting took place in Western Europe, where previously beautiful countryside was reduced to barren, mud-filled wastelands as it was bombed, blasted, dug into trenches and fought over again and again.

 Almost nothing would grow in this colourless landscape, except the bright red Flanders poppies, which blossomed in their thousands, springing up almost as soon as they were cut down.
 In early May 1915, after losing a good friend in fierce fighting at Ypres, a Canadian doctor, Lt Col. John McCrae, penned a famous poem, inspired by the sight of the poppies.
 Its first verse reads:

 Between the crosses, row on row,

 That mark our place: and in the sky